 Recovery Implementation Group (RIG) members do the groundwork of the recovery team.
 Some are scientists who specialize in the endangered plants and animals associated with Garry oak ecosystems, some are ecologists, some work in their community land trusts, and some work for government agencies.
-There are about 100 people involved in seven RIGs.
+There are dozens of people involved in seven RIGs.

 Trudy Chatwin is currently the Rare and Endangered Species Biologist for the Ministry of Environment in Nanaimo, B.C.
 As chair of our Vertebrates at Risk RIG, she is a key player in the Bring Back the Bluebirds project.
 Her personal interest in protection of Garry oak ecosystems perhaps stems from being born and raised in a Garry oak woodland, alive with camas, shooting stars, fawn lilies, oaks, birds and snakes.
 She studied Wildland Recreation and Resource Management at Selkirk College in Castlegar and later completed a degree in Biology at the University of Victoria.
 Trudy is enthusiastic about learning about and protecting most aspects of our natural world.